chrstngyn/chrstngyn/README.md

 C                | Hugo         |           |            |                | MATLAB
 MIPS Assembly    | Tailwind CSS |           |            |                | NVivo

-### 👋🏼 Hello!

-My name is Christine, and I am a software engineer at ASU Global Biosocial Complexity Initiative.
-Feel free to take a look around at my projects and contributions.
-If you would like to get in touch, I can be reached via email.

-### 👩🏻‍💻 What I Do

-I collaborate with scientists to design and code research tools like educational games, science gateways for software citation and data analysis applications.

-### 🌱 Goals

-I am building my skillset to:

-- Evolve as a full stack engineer, project manager, and interdisciplinary researcher
-- Mentor students in STEM
-- Improve STEM education accessibility and retention for underserved and underrepresented students

 ### ☕ Caffeinate Me
 Buy me a coffee: [https://ko-fi.com/caphein8](https://ko-fi.com/caphein8)